Take The Trump Challenge: Can You Guess Who Will Go Next?

 2. Ben Carson.
 While not a name that has been mentioned much, Carson has recently been the target of backlash for his purported expensive taste in dining room furniture.

 4. Rob Rosenstein.
 The deputy attorney general gained the president’s enmity after appointing special counsel Robert S. Mueller to lead an investigation that is immensely unpopular with Trump.
-Republican senator Trey Gowdy, among others, has publicly called for Rosenstein’s dismissal.
+Republican senator Trey Gowdy, among others, have publicly called for Rosenstein’s dismissal.

 5. Robert S. Mueller.
 Special counsel, appointed to investigate Russian election interference, other things Trump, and a monumental thorn in the president’s side.
 Mueller apparently dodged the hatchet previously when Trump reportedly told White House attorney Don McGhan to fire the special counsel.
 Recent changes in Trump’s legal team and direct criticism of Mueller himself, has fueled speculation that the president may be waiting for an opening so that he can sack Mueller.